nelson-lang/nelson-website/OVERLOADING.md

 An example is better than a long text.

-In this example, we want to create an 'complexObj' i.e an special complex number object
+In this example, we want to create an 'complexObj' i.e an special complex number object.

 We create an function:

 ```
 function r = complexObj(a, b)